fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-After introducing idols, Jews ceased to visit the temple of Abraham.
+- Idols around the Kaaba
+- A tribe that buried newborn girls alive

 Jurhumites from Yemen were rulers of Mecca for some time.
 They started committing injustice and were finally driven out.
 Before going, they buried Zamzam in the sand.
 A chieftan from Kuza'ah when coming back from Syria asked the Moabites(or the giants tribe) to give him one of their idols.
 They gave him Hubal, which he brought back to sanctuary, setting it up within the Ka'bah itself; and it became the chief idol of Mecca.
+Later on, people brought many other idols to Kaaba.

+After introducing idols, Jews ceased to visit the temple of Abraham.

 </details>

 <details>
 <summary>